Date:

 Standard 4: Foster workplace equity and diversity

-• complied with anti-discrimination and equal opportunity laws
+1. complied with anti-discrimination and equal opportunity laws; and

 Standard 5: Promote supply chain compliance

-• have taken reasonable steps to ensure that direct subcontractors in relation to a high value procurement contract or significant business expansion grant, comply with all applicable employment, IR and OHS obligations
+1. have taken reasonable steps to ensure that direct subcontractors in relation to a high value procurement contract or significant business expansion grant, comply with all applicable employment, IR and OHS obligations; and

-• in relation to a high value procurement contract, only enter into a subcontracting arrangement with subcontractors that also have a Pre-Assessment Certificate, unless the value of the subcontract is less than $10 million (exclusive of GST).
+2. in relation to a high value procurement contract, only enter into a subcontracting arrangement with subcontractors that also have a pre-assessment certificate, unless the value of the subcontract is less than $1 million (exclusive of GST).